007chiragshah/tucana/Design_Considerations.md

 In this section we will provide a brief introduction of key components of the infrastructure.

 1. **Docker**:
-- We are using docker in our infra as a docker runtime and also we are transforming our code into a Docker image, and when we need to set up the Central Hub deployment, we simply download the latest image and run a Docker container with it to deploy the entire infrastructure.
+- Central Hub uses docker in our infra as a docker runtime and also we are transforming our code into a Docker image, and when we need to set up the Central Hub deployment, we simply download the latest image and run a Docker container with it to deploy the entire infrastructure.
 - We used docker as a runtime in our infrastructure because of it's ease of use, also it's provides a complete set of tools for container management, including Docker compose we can manage the multicontainer applications within a single configuration file.
 Additionally, Docker has ability to create multistage Dockerfiles which helps us to build light weight Docker images by seperating the build environment from